noaa-ocs-modeling/Incremental_Variational_Data_Assimilation_Tides/example_1_global_testcase/README.md

         Min resolution: 300 m for US, AK, HI
                       2500 m for global shore.

-    (2) 151 Deep Ocean Bottom Pressure Recorder BPR HC data:
+    (2) 151 Deep Ocean Bottom Pressure Recorder BPR HC data used for data assimilation:

         bpr_v130121_cm_13_20230406.mat

-    (3)  for internal tide dissipation if you use this option.
+    (3)  For internal tide dissipation if you use this option.
 It is computed by using  OceanMesh2D:

        HxyNb_GFEN2p5km300m_151.mat